georou/keepassxc-selinux/README.md

 ### Current caveats:

 * Policy is designed with the assumption that the user is using unconfined_u (which is standard on Fedora out-of-the-box).
 Staff_u is also supported, remove unconfined from the policy if desired.
-* Moving the .kdbx away from the home directory needs to have `restorecon` run to restore its private label: keepassxc_db_t
+* Moving the .kdbx away from the home directory needs to have its private label `keepassxc_db_t` added
 * Using another window manager apart from i3wm will possibly need other permissions and is untested
 * Auto-type under i3wm doesn't work, keepassxc bug see here: https://github.com/keepassxreboot/keepassxc/issues/457
 * keepassxc-cli is untested